-As of February 29, 2008, Mr. James J. Kim and members of his immediate family and related trusts beneficially owned approximately 44.59% of our outstanding common stock.
+As of February 27, 2009, Mr. James J. Kim and members of his immediate family and related trusts beneficially owned approximately 44% of our outstanding common stock.

-In November 2005, we sold \$100.0 million of our 6.25% Convertible Subordinated Notes due 2013 in a private placement to James J. Kim, Chairman and Chief Executive Officer and certain Kim family members.
-The full amount of the notes remains outstanding and the aggregate amount of interest paid to Mr. Kim and his family members in respect of these notes was \$6.3 million in 2007.
+In November 2005, we sold \$100.0 million of our 6.25% Convertible Subordinated Notes due 2013 in a private placement to James J. Kim, Chairman and Chief Executive Officer and certain Kim family members (including to John T. Kim, one of our directors).
+The full amount of the notes remains outstanding and the aggregate amount of interest paid to Mr. Kim and his family members in respect of these notes was \$6.3 million in 2008.